All Products

 Step 2: Package the Python-based Spark job

-1. Package the Python runtime files and third-party class libraries on which the project depends.
-We recommend that you use Conda or Virtualenv to package the dependent class libraries into a tar package.
+1. Package the Python runtime environment and third-party libraries that your project depends on.
+We recommend using Conda or Virtualenv to package these dependencies into a tar file.
 For more information, see Python Package Management.

 Important